 With my heartbeat quickening and my feet stumbling forward as we followed the faer toward the meeting room I found myself planning my next conversation with Hinte, searching long the face of the orange-eyed wiver, wracking my brain for something simple that might thrust us into a nice tension-wringing exchange — but nothing came, even when I opened my mouth hoping anything would come out nothing came, and I closed my mouth and licked my fangs — did anyone else smell my worry? — but maybe this wasn’t so serious, maybe this wasn’t worth all this worry? — and maybe you should slow down, calm down, and breathe, Kinri, and–and with that you find yourself finally slowing, stopping to breathe, and breathing deep.
 I continued on, relaxing my shoulders, and curling my neck.
 I was fine.
 This wasn’t anything to worry about.

 I didn’t really know anyone here besides Hinte — and I couldn’t really have a normal conversation with the military adviser or the faer, anyway.
-Maybe secretary or the head guard?
-But the blue-green wiver padded in front of us, murmuring beside the faer, and even the scarlet-scaled head guard’s mere presence felt intimidating.
+Maybe secretary or the high guard?
+But the blue-green wiver padded in front of us, murmuring beside the faer, and even the scarlet-scaled high guard’s mere presence felt intimidating.

 The atmosphere here sat so serious on my wings.
 My mindeye aimed searching, longing glances to the silly side of things.
 But the gyras spent in the courts and parties of sky, of my family dragging me to act just like them, obscured my sight, and all I felt were old instincts returning.